JacobFV/Scattered-AGI-Ideas/Research.md

 - [Predictive Information Accelerates Learning in RL](https://arxiv.org/pdf/2007.12401.pdf)
   - maximizing mutual information between past and future by selective feature attention/compression improves sample efficency
   - defines _predictive information_ as "the mutual information between the past and the future"
+  - mathematical formulation for predictive information in paper
   > the task of the agent may be described as finding a representation of the past that is most useful for predicting the future, upon which an optimal policy may more easily be learned.

 - [Goal-Aware Prediction: Learning to Model What Matters](https://arxiv.org/abs/2007.07170)